davidtwco/rfcs/text/0000-build-std.md

   - `rust-lld` could be shipped as a rustup component or the user could be forced to install these components
     - Since this issue was filed, `rust-lld` is now always shipped
-  - rustc finds `rust-lld` via `--sysroot` and if the sysroot is not provided then another mechanism will need to be used to find `rust-lld`
+  - rustc finds `rust-lld` via the sysroot and if the sysroot is not provided then another mechanism will need to be used to find `rust-lld`
 - **[wg-cargo-std-aware#50]: Impact on build scripts that invoke rustc**, [jdm], Oct 2019
   - Need to make sure that build scripts that invoke rustc are able to do this with the correct